tomerIQ713/File-Transfer/README.md

 These files are the RSA encryption keys for the server (rsa keys should be generated with 1024 bit length for private key)

-OR copy the keys generated in the 'privkey.pem' and 'pubkey.pem' files.
+OR copy the keys generated in the `privkey.pem` and `pubkey.pem` files.